code-and-effect/codeandeffect.com/pages/solutions/member-portals.md

 **Problem:** The office has to manually deal with administration, causing overload and delays.

-**Solution:** Members do it themselves, right away!
+**Solution:** Members have a portal do it themselves, right away!

 ## Self service member portals

 We help members take control over their information by putting it directly into their hands!
-Members can get answers to common questions like “what’s the status of my application?”, “how long do I have left to reinstate my membership?”, and “where can I download our member survey?”, and more.
+Members can get answers to common questions like, “what’s the status of my application?”, “how long do I have left to reinstate my membership?”, and “where can I download our member survey?”, and more.

 ## Wizards to guide your members